ahx/openapi_first/README.md

 ## Rack middlewares
 OpenapiFirst consists of these Rack middlewares:

-- `OpenapiFirst::Router` finds the operation for the current request and finds a handler (if namespace option is given)
+- `OpenapiFirst::Router` finds the operation for the current request or returns 404 if no operation was found.
+If a namespace option is given it also finds a handler.
-- `OpenapiFirst::RequestValidation` validates the request and returns 400 if it's invalid
+- `OpenapiFirst::RequestValidation` validates the request against the found operation and returns 400 if the request is invalid.
-- `OpenapiFirst::OperationResolver` calls the handler
+- `OpenapiFirst::OperationResolver` calls the found handler

-Instead of using `OpenapiFirst.app` you can use these middlwares by itself.
+Instead of using `OpenapiFirst.app` you can use these middlewares by itself.

 ## Usage within your Rack webframework
 If you just want to use the request validation part without any handlers you can use the rack middlewares standalone and don't need to pass a `namespace` option: